telekom-security/PEBA/README.md

 # PEBA - Python EWS Backend API

-Lightweight python3 backend application to offer an API alternative for current EWS backend, e.g. for the T-Pot Community backend.
+PEBA is a lightweight python3 backend application which offers an API alternative for current EWS backend.
+The API receives honeypot event data from [ewsposter](https://github.com/armedpot/ewsposter), e.g. from one or more [T-Pot](https://github.com/dtag-dev-sec/tpotce) installations, processes it and stores it in Elasticsearch.
+The data stored can be queried via the APIs below.

-**Currently implemented endpoints:**
+**Currently implemented API endpoints:**

 *Private GET endpoints* using authentication: